Garnasha/Footprint-clustering/paper/synopsis.md

 itself.

 Since ChIP-sequencing for every transcription factor is expensive and does not work in vivo, it is tempting to look for alternatives.
-For my thesis, I will try on such alternative approach by looking for common motifs in transcription factor footprints.
+In this thesis, we will try one such alternative approach by looking for common motifs in transcription factor footprints.